lingaisw/valbot-tui/README.md

 ### Configuration Files

-ValBotTerminal uses two main configuration files:
+ValBot uses two main configuration files:
 - **`default_config.json`**: Contains built-in agents (under `default_agents`), built-in commands, and custom prompts provided by the application.
 This file is part of the ValBot installation.
 - **`~/.valbot_config.json`**: Located in the user's home directory, this file allows users to override settings (including model and endpoint), manage agent extensions, and add custom commands and prompts.